 Covering 16 square miles on the western coast of Portugal, Porto is a popular tourist destination, due to the variety of attractions it is capable of providing.
 From beaches and wine tours to historic buildings and museums, it’s a city that has a little bit of everything to offer.

 That can, however, make settling on your perfect destination quite challenging.
-That’s why in today’s article, I will be showing you some of the best choices it has to offer and explaining why each might be the right one for you.
+That’s why in today’s article, I will be showing you some of the best choices it has to offer and explain why each might be the right one for you.

 So, if you’ve decided you’re going to visit Porto but haven’t settled on where to stay yet, I’d highly suggest reading on.